Special measures during autumn 2020

 Please note: If the item you require is in book format, then it will be considered for purchase rather than loan in the first instance.
-In this case, please complete the "Suggest a new book - Student" or "Suggest a new book - Staff" online form.
+In this case, please complete the Request an item for purchase form.
 Once the book has been acquired it will be placed on the Reservation shelves for you to collect (you will receive an email notification when it is ready for you to borrow).
 In the case of Distance Learners, the book will be posted out to your given address.
 If it is not possible to purchase the book, then it will automatically be passed to the Inter-Library Loans team to try to borrow on your behalf.

 - Students and academic staff at the University can request ILLs.